Menu

 Mary Lee

-Born on October 24, 1924, to Louis Ellis Wooters, a barber and Lela Myrtle Telford in Centralia, Illinois, Mary Lee Wooters had two older sisters Vera Mae and Dorris Lucille, and one younger one Norma Jean.
-She completed her eighth-grade studies from the Lincoln Elementary School in 1938.
-After the death of their daughter Dorris Lucille, the family shifted to Ottawa situated in Illinois where her father started working as a barber.
-In the year 1939, her family shifted to Los Angels where Mary joined Mar-Ken School and from where she graduated from 1942.
+Mary Lee Wooters was born on October 24, 1924, in Centralia, Illinois, to Louis Ellis Wooters, a barber, and Lela Myrtle Telford.
+She had three sisters: Vera Mae, Dorris Lucille, and Norma Jean.
+Mary completed her eighth-grade education at Lincoln Elementary School in 1938.
+After the death of her sister Dorris Lucille, the family relocated to Ottawa, Illinois, where her father continued his work as a barber.

 Related Biography: Bradley Steven Perry